Dynamic Wisp Removal in JWST NIRCam Images: Wisp Removal

-We also investigated the best strategy for defining wisp templates in the regions where we have masked objects.
-In general, the complex structure of the wisps cannot be well approximated by interpolating through large regions of missing pixels.
-Early tests also showed that various methods (bicubic or bilinear spline interpolations, kernel smoothing, and polynomial regression) could all produce pathologically bad results for pixels far from real data.
-In most cases, the wisps lying under a source are much lower surface brightness than the source, and ignoring wisps in these areas does little harm (and is our preferred method).
-Note, the main aim for removing wisps is to produce better (flatter) backgrounds for later removal, and also to remove completely spurious sources produced by wisps.
-For sensibly dithered data (at the scale of the wisps) clipping and/or median stacking should further mitigate small residual wisp signal lying within sources.
+{ We also investigated the best strategy for defining wisp templates in the regions where we have masked objects.
+In general, the complex structure of the wisps cannot be perfectly approximated by interpolating through large regions of missing pixels.
+However, combining both the higher frequency smoother data with a lower frequency representation that provides values in masked regions proved to be the best option (based on mock wisp removal simulations, as we discuss later in this work).
+In particular, it is better to construct a combined high and low frequency wisp template than merely masking the source positions entirely.
+Note, the primary aims of removing wisps is to produce better (flatter) backgrounds for later removal, and also to remove completely spurious sources produced by wisps.
+For sensibly dithered data (at the scale of the wisps and larger than most sources of interest) clipping and/or median stacking should mitigate any small residual wisp signal lying within sources. }